JvanKatwijk/qt-dab/README.md

 See also the section of configuring Qt-DAB

 -----------------------------------------------------------------
-dab-mini
+dabMini
 -----------------------------------------------------------------

-When having the sound of DAB as background music,  a DAB program often runs on a (headless) RPI2 or 3.
+When having the sound of DAB as background music, I have often a DAB program running on a (headless) RPI2 or 3.
 Since the RPI is headless, control is using my laptop.
 Quite often I do not need all the whistless and bells that are provided on the Qt-DAB GUI, I basically only need a list of services, and a very few buttons to select channel and service.